taemin6697/taemin6697.github.io/contents/home.md

-Completed Boost Camp AI Tech with a focus on NLP and worked as an ML researcher at Alethio, focusing on diffusion research.
+Completed Boost Camp AI Tech with a focus on NLP and worked as an ML researcher at Alethio, focusing on Diffusion research.

 Currently studying as a student at Hansung University.